lebu7/NumberGuessingGame/README.md

 ## Contributing 🤝
 🎯 Want to improve this game?
 Contributions are welcome!

-1️⃣ Fork this repo.2️⃣ Create a new branch:
+1️⃣ Fork this repo.
+2️⃣ Create a new branch:
 *git checkout -b feature-branch* <br>
 3️⃣ Make changes & commit:
 *git commit -m "Added a new feature"* <br>